Dhamek Stupa: Location

+Dhamek Stupa is located in Deer Park at Sarnath, which is located 8 km to the northeast of Varanasi.
+The ancient city of Banares, or Varanasi, was outside of Sarnath during the Buddha's time.
+According to the Lalitavistara sutra, when the Buddha decided to teach, he chose "Deer Park by the Hill of the Fallen Sages, outside of Varanasi".

 Description

 Dhamek Stupa is the most massive structure in Sarnath.
 In its current shape, the stupa is a solid cylinder of bricks and stone reaching a height of 43.6 meters and having a diameter of 28 meters.
 The basement seems to have survived from Ashoka's structure, while the stone facing displays delicate floral carvings characteristic of the Gupta era.
 The wall is covered with exquisitely carved figures of humans and birds, as well as inscriptions in Brahmi script.
 The stupa was enlarged on six occasions but the upper part is still unfinished.
 While visiting Sarnath in 640 CE, Xuanzang recorded that the colony had over 1,500 priests and the main stupa was nearly 300 ft high.

 An Ashoka pillar with an edict engraved on it stands near the site.